-The NTP was established in 1978 to provide a coordinated carcinogenicity and toxicology studies program within the Department of Health and Human Services.
-Rall, M.D., Ph.D., Institute David P. Director since 1971, was named in 1978 to separate and simultaneous serve a NTP. appointment Director of as Constituent agencies of NTP within DHHS NIEHS and the National Cancer are: Institute within the National Institutes of Health: the National Center for Toxicological Research within the Food and Drug Administration; and the National Institute for Occupational Safety and Health within the Centers for Disease Control.
-The results of basic and applied research conducted by these agencies are widely disseminated through NTP's Technical Reports series, Annual Reports, and other publications.
+The NTP was established in 1978 to provide a coordinated carcinogenicity and studies program toxicology within the Department of Health and Human Services.
+Rall, M.D., Ph.D., Institute David P. Director since 1971, was named in 1978 to separate and simultaneous serve a Director of NTP. appointment as Constituent agencies of NTP within DHHS NIEHS and the National Cancer are: Institute within the National Institutes of Health: the National Center for Toxicological Research within the Food and Drug Administration; and the National Institute for Occupational Safety and Health within the Centers for Disease Control.
+The results of basic and applied research conducted by these agencies are widely disseminated through NTP'S Technical Reports series, Annual Reports, and other publications.